Jacobsen's catalyst: Reaction mechanism

 In general, two mechanisms have been suggested.
 Because Jacobsen's catalyst epoxidizes conjugated alkenes (i.e. those in which there are multiple double bonds on alternating carbons) most effectively, the generally accepted mechanism is based on a radical intermediate which is stabilized due to the conjugated nature of the substrate.
 For non-conjugated alkenes, the substrate is far less able to stabilize a radical, making a radical intermediate more unlikely.
 In this case, a concerted mechanism in which the bond to the oxygen is simultaneously broken with metal-center while it is formed with the substrate is probable.
 However, more recent studies have indicated a radical intermediate is possible, challenging the assumption that non-conjugated alkenes undergo concerted mechanisms.

 In the original catalytic reaction, iodosylarenes (PhIO) were used as the stoichiometric oxidant, but soon after it was found that chlorine bleach (NaClO), a cheaper alternative, works as well.
 While other oxidants subsequently have been used, bleach continues to be the most common.

 After the addition of the oxidant to the system, O=Mn(V) is generally accepted to be the active oxidant species formed (step A).
 The substrate is thought to approach the metal-oxo bond from the side at a perpendicular orientation in relation to the catalyst in order to allow favorable orbital overlap.
 This mechanism, which was originally proposed by John Groves to explain porphyrin-catalyzed epoxidation reactions, is commonly referred to as a "side-on perpendicular approach".
 The approach is over the diamine bridge, where the steric bulk of the tert-butyl groups on the periphery of the ligand do not interfere with the alkene's approach (see below).
 However, as is the case with the overall mechanism, the pathway of alkene approach is also debated.

 The ease with which Jacobsen's catalyst selectively epoxidizes cis-alkenes has been difficult to replicate with terminal and trans-alkenes.
 Structural changes to the ligand and adaptations to the protocol for the epoxidation reaction, however, have led to some successes in these areas.
 For example, derivatives of Jacobsen's catalyst with small structural changes to the salen backbone have been used in conjunction with low temperatures and the oxidant m-chloroperbenzoic acid (m-CPBA) to epoxidize the terminal alkene styrene.
 The low temperature of the reaction favors only one pathway, the cis pathway, while m-CPBA is used because of water's high freezing point.
 Little success has occurred with the epoxidation of trans alkenes by manganese compounds but other salen coordination compounds, such as oxochromium complexes, can be used.

 Variations

 The ligand structure of Jacobsen's catalyst is easily modified for use over a wide range of reactions, such as epoxide-ring openings, Diels-Alder reactions, and conjugate additions.
-For example, an analogous catalyst with an aluminum metal center has been used for the carbonylation of epoxides in order to obtain beta-lactones.
+For example, an analogous catalyst with an aluminum center has been used for the carbonylation of epoxides in order to obtain beta-lactones.